Embird Embroidery Software

 Category A) - Elements

-Distribution - defines how elements are arranged in space to follow one another.
-The distribution pattern becomes noticeable on large objects.
-Its effect on small objects may be insignificant.
+Distribution - Defines how elements are arranged spatially to follow one another.
+While the distribution pattern is prominently visible in large objects, its effect on smaller objects may be minimal.

-Average Gap - the average width of the empty space.
-The actual gap varies above and below this value.
+Average Gap - Determines the median width of the empty space.
+The actual gap size varies above and below this set value.

-Distortion > Randomness - a good-looking effect can sometimes be obtained by distorting the mesh.
-Set a non-zero value for this control to randomize the mesh fill.
+Distortion > Randomness - Distorting the mesh can often produce an aesthetically pleasing result.
+Apply a non-zero value to this control to randomize the mesh fill pattern.

 Category B) - Shapes

-Single Layer - see the detailed description of the Single Layer setting at the end of this chapter.
-Note: Scale and Span settings are not applicable when the Single Layer switch is on.
+Single Layer - Refer to the detailed description of the Single Layer setting at the end of the Mesh Parameters chapter.
+Note that Scale and Span settings are disabled when the Single Layer switch is enabled.

-Scale - controls the size of the shapes forming the net.
-When setting the scale to a value lower than 100%, the shapes become more visible, and the net structure is suppressed.
+Scale - Controls the size of the shapes that form the net.
+If the scale is set below 100%, individual shapes become more distinct, and the overall net structure is less pronounced.

-Span defines the extent of the fill with respect to the object contours.
-Possible values are Overflow, Cropped, and Interior.
-In the case of Overflow fill, you may want to exclude object contours from the mesh.
-This can be done in the Common Settings tab.
+Span - Defines the extent of the fill relative to the object boundaries.
+Options include Overflow, Cropped, and Interior.
+For Overflow fills, object contours can be excluded in the Common Settings tab.

 Category C) - Fractals